NIKMIKIN/NIKMIKIN/README.md

 Nice to meet you!
 I'm Nik, a Software engineer based in San Diego.

 ## A Little About Me
-Python is my typical language of choice.
-I build full stack web applications and always strive to improve my knowledge by building cool projects.
-When I'm not coding, I am spending my time lifting or watching the latest movies in theatres.
+I've been programming since 2018, with my experience coming from online courses all over the interent.
+Before programming I was really into music and performed as a percussionist for a few years.
+I love to build web applications and always strive to improve my knowledge by building cool projects (front-end/back-end).
+When I'm not coding, I am spending my time hitting the gym or watching the latest movies in theatres.

 ## My Projects